allison-palum/oev-ui-dev-test--allison-palum/README.md

 >To style the component, I began the same way I did when designing it in Figma.
 I first created all the necessary variables in a styles/utilities folder so that colours could be reused throughout the design system.
 Originally, I put typography in the utilities folder as well, but then decided they should instead exist as their own styled components to be reused throughout the system
 >In the Card styled component, I began by nesting all the class names appropriately and applying the styles, using variables where possible.
+>I added transitions and transformations to the hover state that mimic those found on the oev website.
 >The Figma did not have the Button component, so I just styled the Button to match the one in the Mosaic design system.

 ### 3. Storybook